Italian cruiser Giuseppe Garibaldi (1899): Construction and service

 Giuseppe Garibaldi, named after General Giuseppe Garibaldi, one of the founders of modern Italy, was laid down at the Gio.
 Ansaldo & C. shipyard in Genoa-Sestri Ponente on 21 September 1898 and launched on 29 June 1899.
 While conducting preliminary steam trials on 12 July 1900, tubes in two of her boilers burst, killing one crewman and wounding two others.
 Repairs took until 10 August and she was completed on 1 January 1901.
 From 23 July to 2 October 1902, the ship cruised the Mediterranean, making port calls at Tripoli and in the Aegean Sea.
 The following year, Giuseppe Garibaldi made port visits to Algiers, Salonica, and Piraeus, Greece.
 During the 1905 fleet maneuvers, she was assigned to the "hostile" force blockading La Maddalena, Sardinia.
 The ship was part of the international expeditionary force that occupied Lemnos and Mytilene in November–December 1905 in a failed effort to force the Ottoman Empire to pay its debts to European countries in a timely manner.
-Together with her sister ships Francesco Ferruccio and Varese, the ship was in Marseilles, France on 15–16 September 1906 to participate in a fleet review for Armand Fallières, President of France, on the latter date.
+Together with her sister ships Francesco Ferruccio and Varese, the ship was in Marseille, France on 15–16 September 1906 to participate in a fleet review for Armand Fallières, President of France, on the latter date.
 Giuseppe Garibaldi was deployed to the Levant in May–July 1907 and again in June 1908.